dhonus/dotcom/README.md

 ## Adding content

-### Blog posts
+### Log posts

-Add new blog posts as MDX files in the `src/content/blog/` directory.
+Add new log posts as MDX files in the `src/content/log/` directory.
 Use the following frontmatter structure:

 ```yml
 ---